aws-amplify/amplify-cli/Readme.md

 # AWS Amplify CLI

-The Amplify CLI is a command line interface to seamlessly enable and configure cloud services for your apps.
-It enables and manages your backend resources, by default using AWS CloudFormation templates.
+The Amplify CLI is a command line interface to seamlessly enable and configure cloud services for your apps using AWS CloudFormation templates.

 * [Installation](#installation)
 * [Getting Started](#getting-started)